We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 When to use a rent-a-chair agreement

 You can use a rent-a-chair agreement when you want to hire out a chair in your salon to a self-employed hairdresser.
+You might do this if you don't have the budget to hire a full-time employee, but see the benefits of renting out one of your chairs to a freelancer.

 If there's an empty spot in your salon, renting out a chair can help you earn extra income and potentially build a bigger client base.